-WARNING
+WARNING:

-The THS4502 and THS4503 may have low-level oscillation when the die temperature (also known as the junction temperature) exceeds $+60^{\circ}$ C. These devices are not recommended for new designs where the die temperature is expected to exceed $+60^{\circ}$ C. For more information, see Maximum Die Temperature to Prevent Oscillation section.
+The THS4503 may have low-level oscillation when the die temperature (also known as the junction temperature) exceeds 60°C. These devices are not recommended for new designs where the die temperature is expected to exceed 60°C. For more information, see Maximum Die Temperature to Oscillation.

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.

 PowerPAD is a trademark of Texas Instruments.